 eCommerce Innovations Upgrade Manufacturing & Distribution

-Traditional business models in manufacturing & distribution have served the industry well for more than 100 years, but today’s emerging B2B eCommerce markets have generated paradigm changes in how people shop, buy and research products.
+Traditional business models in manufacturing & distribution have served the industry well for more than 100 years, but today’s emerging B2B eCommerce markets have generated paradigm changes in how people shop, buy and research products through the use of a distribution eCommerce platform.
 Although personal relationships can still be important, many of these affiliations are now cultivated electronically.
 The prime buyers of today grew up using laptops, mobile phones and computers, so they expect to conduct business on these devices.
 The growth in eCommerce sales has topped 15 percent each year, according to Gartner research, but brick-and-mortar business have only grown at a modest 2.9 percent annual rate.
 Research shows that digitally oriented trends dominate the future for distributors and manufacturers:

 - 30 percent of B2B buyers purchase supplies and products online.

 - Around 56 percent of buyers expect to make 50 percent or more of their business purchases online within the next three years.

 - B2B eCommerce sales forecasts predict $1.1 trillion in sales by 2020, which would make up 12.1 percent of all B2B sales in the United States.

 - More B2B companies are using automated software tools for eCommerce innovation, which include price-optimization apps, support for multi-tiered prices for distribution and manufacturer sales and programs that automatically configure products and quote prices as self-service customer-ordering options.